nerhZ/ASP-worksheets/Worksheet-2/README.md

 ## Task 3

-The goal of task 3 was to implement a bump down version of the allocator, and also implement a benchmark `<template>` function so that the sped of the bump up allocator and bump down allocator can be compared.
+GOAL: Implement a bump down version of the allocator, and also implement a benchmark `<template>` function so that the speed of the bump up allocator and bump down allocator can be compared.

 ### Bump Down Allocator